 The fundamentals below are predominantly linked to the US economy and stock market as most global stock market funds are 70% to 75% US weighted.

-I have listed these fundamentals in a general order of importance in terms of checking to see if we are heading for a downturn or a recession.
+I have listed these fundamentals below in a general order of importance in terms of checking to see if we are heading for a downturn or a recession.
 I track these fundamentals for signs of strength or weakness to help make decisions on which assets to be invested in.
-Ultimately, we are only really concerned If we see a weakening across the board of these fundamentals.
-This is when I would think about selling equities/stocks and re-allocating to bonds and other capital preservation assets.
+Alarm bells start going off if we see a weakening across the board for these fundamentals.
+This is when I would think about selling equities/stocks and re-allocating to bonds or other capital preservation assets.

 Before we launch into the main FA Indicators I track it's worth mentioning a free resource that real students of FA will know and use which covers most FA indicators... click here for Ed Yardeni's excellent list of free charts.